idalin6127/ElevateWealth_AI/README.md

 ## 📜 License

+This project is licensed under the **MIT License**.
-MIT License © 2025 Ida Lin
+© 2025 Ida Lin.
+All rights reserved.

+> *This public edition includes lightweight demo databases (e.g., FTS5 indexes and sample SFT data)
-*(Public edition excludes private data and API keys.)*
+> but excludes proprietary datasets, raw sources, and any confidential API keys.*